jxnpass/jxnpass.github.io/_posts/2023-12-6-IsaiahToBOM-EDA.md

 ## EDA

-There are three areas whereby we can scope our exploration:
+There are four areas whereby we can scope our exploration:
 1. Where in Isaiah does the Book of Mormon most refer to?
 2. Where in the Book of Mormon is Isaiah heavily referenced?
 3. How much is biblical language utilized in Isaiah and the Book of Mormon?